Siddyboy/jamcam/README.md

 #### Assembly
 * Assemble the Raspberry Pi to the opposite side of the main board from the zoom lens.
 * Push the stand-offs through the four holes; the micro SD card should be nearest to the slot in the main board.
-* Tighten the stand-offs to the Raspberry Pi using an Allen key and a spanner.
+* Tighten the stand-offs to the Raspberry Pi using a 2 mm hex key and a 5 mm spanner; make sure the edge of the Raspberry Pi board is flush with the longest edge of the main board.

-TODO(SCJK): Find spanner size.

 * Assemble a washer and nut to the stand-offs to secure the Raspberry Pi to the main board.
 * Assemble the Raspberry Pi camera cable to the Raspberry Pi and the camera via the access slot in the main board.

+### Prepare plastic case

+#### Parts
+* Plastic case bottom
+* USB power cable (type A plug to angled type B micro plug)

+#### Assembly
+* cut big hole
+* cut slot for cable
+* glue up

 ### Final assembly